 August 2, 2016

+What causes miscarriage in dogs?
 When your whole litter of puppies died, you’re left wondering what happened.
-Brucellosis is always in the back of our mind, and it needs to be the first one ruled out.
-There are, however, other infectious causes:
+Canine brucellosis is always in the back of our mind, and it needs to be the first one ruled out.
+There are, however, other infectious causes of dog miscarriage:

 Leptospirosis in Dogs

 Leptospirosis has once again become a major player the last few years.
 The Lepto vaccination was abandoned in breeding female dogs the past ten years, which created a lack of immunity in breeding populations.
 Lepto is carried by wildlife and rodents, a major reservoir for the disease.
 It results in late-term abortion or embryo death, causing one or two puppies to die before whelping starts.
 There have also been a couple cases in recent years in which a mom aborted the whole litter in late gestation.
 However, abortion storms are not common.

 Diagnosis can be made with the aborted puppies – ice them down and get them to the lab as soon as possible.
 Lepto can also be diagnosed by measuring a rising titer with mom.
 On a single sample titer, you must know what titer the lab calls a positive; positive levels differ from lab to lab.
 If the dam is not vaccinated, the titer is caused by wild Lepto.
 If the female was vaccinated, the Lepto titer could be caused by the vaccine – a two sample rising titer will diagnose.

 For a rising titer, we draw blood on mom as soon as abortion happens and repeat in three to four weeks.
 If the first is, for example, 1:100 and the next titer is 1:1000, then it is Lepto.
 Rising titers are a bit confusing to understand, but if the titer raises fourfold, the result is positive with the cause being mom fighting Lepto infection.
 This gives you the diagnosis.